AngeloR/Routex/README.md

 </code></pre>

 #### Variable Match
 Variable matches allow us to set named parameters in our URI.
 In this case, the callback will only be executed when the URI is /users/anything.
-In the `HTTPRequest` object that is passed to the callback, you can access the value of the variable `$req->param('id')`.
+In the `HttpRequest` object that is passed to the callback, you can access the value of the variable `$req->param('id')`.
 <pre><code>Route::get('/users/:id', function($req, $res){

 });